 The percussion lock did not last very long -- perhaps 50 years.
 Manufacturing processes were developing rapidly at the time and it became possible to integrate the cap, powder and projectile into a single metal package at low cost.
 These bullets are what we use today!

-For lots more information on flintlock guns and other weapons, check out the links on the next page.
+For lots more information on flintlock guns and other weapons, check out the links below.